Accenture/serverless-ephemeral/docs/build-tensorflow-package.md

 # Building TensorFlow deployable package
 TensorFlow is provided as a package that can be installed via `pip`.
 In order to use this package and its dependencies successfully as part of an AWS Lambda, they must be provided as a zip file.

+> At the time of last update, the latest TensorFlow version is 1.3.0.
+Visit https://www.tensorflow.org/install/install_linux to get the latest version.

 ## 1. Create an EC2 instance
 Lambdas are executed under a Public Amazon Linux AMI instance (see [Lambda Execution Environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)).
 Therefore, it is a good idea to use an Amazon Linux AMI instance (CentOS based) to create the TensorFlow deployable package.
 You can follow this [tutorial](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) to create and run an EC2 instance.
 A `t2.micro` type is enough for this process.